 Eric Rolfe Greenberg is the author of The Celebrant (1983), which Sports Illustrated listed among the top 50 sports books of all time, third among baseball fiction.
 The novel is currently available from Bison Books.
 Born and raised in New York, Mr. Greenberg attended the University of Wisconsin and, after naval service, New York University’s School of the Arts.
 He worked as a publicist for major film studios and as marketing director for magazine and book publishers.
-He joined the American Management in 1981 and continued in a variety of positions at AMA, including research editor, before becoming Director of Management Studies in 1988, delivering survey findings in print and though media appearances and interviews as well as presentations to national conferences and conventions and, on six occasions, to committees of the U.S. Congress.
+He joined the American Management in 1981 and continued in a variety of positions at AMA, including research editor, before becoming Director of Management Studies in 1988, delivering survey findings in print and through media appearances and interviews as well as presentations to national conferences and conventions and, on six occasions, to committees of the U.S. Congress.
 He left AMA in late 2001.
 Mr. Greenberg lives on the Upper West Side of New York City.

 Jane Leavy is the author of the New York Times bestsellers The Last Boy, Mickey Mantle and the End of America’s Childhood, and Sandy Koufax, A Lefty’s Legacy.
 Entertainment Weekly called her comic novel Squeeze Play “the best novel ever written about baseball.”
 A staff writer at The Washington Post from 1979 to 1988, she covered baseball, tennis, and the Olympics.
 She has written for many publications, including The New York Times, ESPN’s Grantland and Sports Illustrated.
 Her work has been anthologized extensively, most recently in Jewish Jocks: An Unorthodox Hall of Fame and Damn Yankees: Twenty-Four Major League Writers on the World’s Most Loved (and Hated) Team.
 A graduate of Barnard College and the Columbia University Graduate School of Journalism, she wrote her master’s essay (later published in The Village Voice) on her childhood hero, Red Smith, the late sports columnist for The New York Times.